 HARDWOOD DOORS:

-Hardwood doors are dense, strong and durable thanks to the timber they’re manufactured from.
+Hardwood doors are dense, strong and durable because of the type of timber manufacturers use.
 In fact, hardwood is more resistant to decay and, because it’s more durable, it’s more suitable than softwood for use externally.
 External hardwood doors can feature a lovely high-density grain finish due to the nature of the wood.
 Common hardwoods are beech, walnut, mahogany, and oak.

 LEDGED & BRACED DOORS: